Jerald/yoloxide/readme.md

 ```
 cargo run <yolol_file>
 ```
-NOTE: As of August 2019 you need rust nightly.
+NOTE: As of August 2019 you need rust nightly to compile.

 Replacing `<yolol_file>` with one of the test files in the repo, or one of your own yolol scripts.